 Today I would like to write a few words about branding.
-I have to make branding for my company internal site and I would like to say that it was something new to me.
-I was working with SharePoint online and current post is based on this environment.
+I have to make branding for my company’s internal site and I would like to say that it was something new to me.
+I was working with SharePoint online and the current post is based on this environment.
 Let me point one thing at the begging.
-Microsoft in general is against branding, especially if you want make some deep changes.
+Microsoft in general is against branding, especially if you want to make some deep changes.
 I understand that, as I had cases that after some modification in SharePoint itself branding was destroyed.
-It’s very important in case of Office 365 where some changes can be done by Microsoft without prior information.
-But in some cases site should look nice to the users, for example if it’s central site of the company, with marketing or business information.
-It should be good looking.
-I will present my approach from my point of view as the guy who’s not graphic skills.
-Very often people ask how to make Sharepoint not look as Sharepoint, how to make Sharepoint branding step by step so let’s start.
+It’s very important in the case of Office 365 where some changes can be done by Microsoft without prior information.
+But in some cases site should look nice to the users, for example, if it’s the central site of the company, with marketing or business information.
+It should be good-looking.
+I will present my approach from my point of view as a guy who does not have graphic skills.
+Very often people ask

-And the design manager is new option in this version of SharePoint.
+And the design manager is a new option in this version of SharePoint.
 More information you can find at the MSDN site.
-This amazing tool provide to us possibility to convert html project into master page.
-Let’s move to Design Manager page.
-We will see there menu as below:
+This amazing tool provides to us the possibility to convert HTML projects into a master pages.
+Let’s move to the Design Manager page.
+We will see their menu as below:

-2. Manage Device Channels – here we can configure display options base on device
+2. Manage Device Channels – here we can configure display options based on device

 3. Upload Design Files – files loading to the server

 4. Edit Master Pages – we can convert our project into master page here, and also we can create some SharePoint snippets